qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/live_GPS_tracking.rst

 Finally, you can activate |checkbox| :guilabel:`Log file` and define a path and a file where log messages about the GPS tracking are logged.

-If you want to set a feature manually, you have to go back to |toggleEditing|
+If you want to set a feature manually, you have to go back to |metadata|
 :sup:`Position` and click on **[Add Point]** or **[Add track point]**.

 Connect to a Bluetooth GPS for live tracking